-The world is still basking in the incredible achievement of being able to capture for the first time ever an image of a ‘monstrous’ black hole.
+Several years ago, scientists achieved an incredible feat: Capturing the first-ever image of a ‘monstrous’ black hole.
 The scientific breakthrough was a collaborative effort from scientist and researchers all over the globe but one person deserves particular credit.

-The jaw-dropping image of M87 is largely thanks to algorithms created by Harvard graduate Katie Bouman.
+The jaw-dropping image of M87 is largely, in part, thanks to algorithms created by Harvard graduate Katie Bouman.
 Bouman worked with three other colleagues to developed the algorithm that made it possible for the image to come together.

 Massive challenges embraced